Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

   So how does this relate to using a boolean array index to select only a subset of the array dimensions.
 Well we might want to use a boolean index to only select along the inner "subarray" dimensions, and pretend like the outer "batching" dimensions are our "array".
+TODO

   The ndindex method
   [`Tuple.broadcast_arrays()`](ndindex.Tuple.broadcast_arrays) (as well as